East Yorkshire conveyancing FAQs

 Yes, you will need a remortgage conveyancing solicitor.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are moving to a tracker with Birmingham Midshires or to a flexible mortgage with the Harpenden Building Society, our remortgage specialists can help.
+Solicitors on the panel for all major lenders - so whether you are you are moving to a tracker with Birmingham Midshires or to a flexible mortgage with the Harpenden Building Society, a remortgage specialist can help.

 I want to transfer equity in my East Yorkshire home - do I need a solicitor?

 If you wish to gift or transfer your share of a property you jointly own to someone else, you will need a solicitor to complete the 'Transfer of Equity'.
 For a low fixed fee, Your conveyancing solicitor will handle all the legal work for a equity transfer, and they can also complete remortgage conveyancing work at the same time.